IDouble/Simple-Game-ERC-721-Token-Template/README.md

 # 🔮 Simple Game ERC-721 Token Template 🔮
 🔮 Very Simple **ERC-721 Smart Contract Template** to create your own **ERC-721 Tokens** on the **Ethereum** Blockchain, with many customizable Options 🔮

+## What is ERC-721? 💎
+**ERC-721** is a free, open standard that describes how to build non-fungible or unique tokens on the Ethereum blockchain.
+While most tokens are fungible (every token is the same as every other token), **ERC-721 Tokens** are all unique.

+One of the most known examples for an **ERC-721 Token** is Crypto Kitties (https://www.cryptokitties.co/), where each Cat is an unique **ERC-721 Token**. 😺

+## Setup ⚙️

 Each Line of the **Solidity Code** has a comment that explains what is happening. 📝

 The Setup is fairly easy, you just need to click on the [Remix link](https://remix.ethereum.org/#version=soljson-v0.4.25+commit.59dbf8f1.js&optimize=false&gist=6dfc6f9a27c0e6220094943657e3d834) or use the [Gist link](https://gist.github.com/AYIDouble/6dfc6f9a27c0e6220094943657e3d834) and you're done. </br>